Amerigo Vespucci

-Amerigo Vespucci (/vɛˈspuːtʃi/ vesp-OO-chee, /it/; 9 March 1454 – 22 February 1512) was an Italian explorer, navigator and popular author from the Republic of Florence for whom "America" is named.
+Amerigo Vespucci (Note: Pronounced /vɛˈspuːtʃi/ vesp-OO-chee, /it/) (9 March 1454 – 22 February 1512) was an Italian explorer and navigator from the Republic of Florence after whom the Americas are named.

 Vespucci participated in at least two voyages of the Age of Discovery between 1497 and 1504, first on behalf of Spain (1499–1500) and then for Portugal (1501–1502).
 In 1503 and 1505, two booklets were published under his name containing colourful descriptions of these explorations and other voyages.
 Both publications were extremely popular and widely read throughout much of Europe.
 Historians still dispute the authorship and veracity of these accounts, but they were instrumental in raising awareness of the discoveries and enhancing the reputation of Vespucci as an explorer and navigator.

 Vespucci claimed to have understood in 1501 that Brazil was part of a fourth continent unknown to Europeans, which he called the "New World" (Mundus Novus).
 The claim inspired cartographer Martin Waldseemüller to recognize Vespucci's accomplishments in 1507 by applying the Latinized form "America" to a map showing the New World.
 Other cartographers followed suit, securing the tradition of marking the name "America" on maps of the newly discovered continents.
 It is unknown whether Vespucci was ever aware of these honours.

 In 1505, he was made a subject of Castile by royal decree, and he was appointed to the position of piloto mayor (master navigator) for Spain's Casa de Contratación (House of Trade) in Seville in 1508, a post which he held until his death in 1512.

-Biography

-Montefioralle, a frazione of the comune of Greve in Chianti, Italy.
-Montefioralle was the home of the Vespucci family.
+Early life and education